 - If you can, have the home inspected before buying.
 The condition of a foreclosure property is not always the best because the previous owner didn’t have funds to keep the home, let alone maintain it.

-It is a smart idea to enlist a real estate agent for the inspection process.
+It is a smart idea to enlist a real estate agent for the inspection process, especially if you are moving to Austin.
 An agent can better aid you in securing an inspection before the sale date, and he or she can lay out the pros and cons of the property clearly, whether you plan to keep it long-term or purchase it for resale.

 Using a Realtor at Auction